The Argument for God from Experience: What is Tacit Knowing?

 To demonstrate, Polanyi first acknowledges that popular conception teaches science is a collection of observable facts...one which can be tested and verified by any willing observer.
 He then explains how this cannot be true.
 He cites, for example, the importance of expertise in field (as is needed for a physician to diagnose a disease), or the simple fact that scientific discovery is undergirded by a 'hunch' that there is something important to be discovered.

 Indeed, tacit knowing is vital to give direction to scientific investigation.
-When ample evidence was provided to show that all gestation periods were equal to integer multiples of pi, we knew to remain skeptical.
+For instance, when ample evidence was provided to show that all gestation periods in the animal kingdom were equal to integer multiples of pi, we knew to remain skeptical.
+(Upon further investigation, this claim was, in fact, proven false.)

-There was no explicit direction given.
-However, we were served well when intuition was allowed to steer the ship.
+There was no explicit direction given in either of these cases.
+However, truth was well-served when intuition was allowed to steer the ship.

 Usages of Tacit Knowing